Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh was once invited to a Square Dance Hoedown.
-For clear and obvious reasons, there were no survivors.
+Jayesh once beat John Wayne in a armwrestling match.
+But, that was when he was 1 and a half.

-Updated on: [4/7/2024]
+Updated on: [5/7/2024]
 <!-- #jokeEnd -->